Some NFL players kneel or raise fists during anthem before preseason games

 NFL players reacted bykneeling during the anthem or linking arms, and some players refused to take the field during the national anthem.

-More recently, Trump was criticized for insulting the intelligence of NBA superstar LeBron James after James, who was being interviewed by CNN's Don Lemon about the Ohio school for at-risk youth that James launched, said that he thinks the president is dividing the country.
+More recently, Trump was criticized for insulting the intelligence of NBA superstar LeBron James after James, who was being interviewed by CNN's Don Lemon about the Ohio school for at-risk youth that James launched, said that he thinks the president is trying to use sports to divide the country.

 Kaepernick remains an unsigned free agent, and he filed a grievance last fall against the NFL and its owners, accusing them of colluding against him.